 Often in the schools, we only get to see students once or twice a week for 20 or 30 minutes at a time.
 Parents are at home with their child way more than that!!
-This is especially true now, during the COVID-19 pandemic!
+This was especially true during the COVID-19 pandemic!

 So, I love to be able to provide parents with actionable tips that will be simple, and effective and will help their child make progress.

-And… because of this pandemic, this question of “What can I do to help at home?” is even more relevant, as parents are scrambling to figure out how to supplement the services their child used to get at school.
-Although some students have already returned to ‘in person’ learning, all students are required to wear masks… which begs the question:
+And… because of the pandemic, this question of “What can I do to help at home?” has become even more relevant, as parents are re-thinking how to supplement the services their child gets at school, how to navigate home schooling and speech, and how to best help at home when life is so busy!

 Most, if not all of the speech therapy, specifically articulation therapy (working on pronunciation and how to say speech sounds correctly) is based on visual cues for lip and tongue placement.

 I cannot think of a time that I have done speech therapy with a student to work on articulation (speech sounds) where I didn’t use visual cues... visual cues for me to observe what the student is doing with their mouth, and visual cues for the student to see what I am modeling with my mouth so they can copy me.